David Gene Parker

-However, after this early peak, things went downhill.
+After this early peak, things went downhill.
 Parker missed over 20 games in 1980 and his batting average dipped below .300 for the first time since 1974.
 He started putting on weight and became surly, enduring some well-publicized confrontations with fans, including an incident when one threw a battery at him while Parker was standing in the outfield.
-For a while, he took to playing his position wearing a batting helmet, an over-reaction that added to the backlash against him.
+For a while, he took to playing his position wearing a batting helmet, an overreaction that added to the backlash against him.
 In 1981, with the Pirates slipping into the second division, he hit .258 in 67 games.
 It was more of the same in 1982, as he hit .270 with only 6 home runs in 73 games, missing half the season to various injuries.
 Fans were openly questioning his desire to play by this point, and everyone was wondering what had happened to his considerable hitting talent, as he was only 31.
-It would later be revealed in the 1985 Pittsburgh drug trials that he had become a habitual drug user during that period, and that the habit was affecting his overall health, his personal life, and his performance.
+It would later be revealed in the 1985 Pittsburgh drug trials that he had become a habitual drug user during that period, and the habit was affecting his overall health, his personal life, and his performance.

 Parker started bouncing back in 1983.
 Finally healthy, he played 144 games, hitting .279 as the Pirates were in contention for the first time in years.
 He became a free agent after the season and signed with the Cincinnati Reds, his hometown team (he had been born in Mississippi but had grown up in Cincinnati, OH).
 From 1984 to 1987, Parker played for the Reds team managed by Pete Rose.
 Eric Davis was a young player on that team, which finished in second place several times.
 Parker was still a top player at times, finishing second in the MVP voting in 1985 with a .312 average, 42 doubles, 34 home runs, and 125 RBI.
 In 1986, he was fifth in the MVP voting, with 31 home runs and 116 RBI.